integeruser/jgltut/README.md

 To try the tutorials without building the source code, you can download the runnable JAR included in the [Releases](https://github.com/integeruser/jgltut/releases) section.
 Many tutorials print messages to console: run the JAR from the command line with `java -jar jgltut.jar` to view the output (also useful in case of errors).

 I can't dedicate much time to this project anymore, but I will keep it updated to work with recent versions of LWJGL and JOML.
-I will also keep refactoring code I don't like.
 To suggest a feature, report bugs or general discussion use the [issue tracker](https://github.com/integeruser/jgltut/issues).

 Happy coding! :smile:
 Francesco